junxit/us-congress-bills-115/bill.md

     - **(C)** in section 3017—
       - **(i)** by striking “section 3016(d)” each place it appears and inserting “section 3016”; and
       - **(ii)** in subsection (e)—
-        - **(I)** by striking “If because” and everything that follows through “determines that” and inserting “If the Secretary of the Interior declines to accept jurisdiction over lands withdrawn by this subtitle which have been proposed for relinquishment because the Secretary determines that”; and
+        - **(I)** by striking “If because” and all that follows through “determines that” and inserting “If the Secretary of the Interior declines to accept jurisdiction over lands withdrawn by this subtitle which have been proposed for relinquishment because the Secretary determines that”; and
         - **(II)** in paragraph (2), by striking “the expiration of the withdrawal of such lands under this subtitle” and inserting “such determination”.
   - **(2)** *Establishment of intergovernmental executive committees* Section 3014 of the Military Lands Withdrawal Act of 1999 (title XXX of Public Law 106–65; 113 Stat.
 890) is amended by adding at the end the following new subsection:
     > - **(g)** *Intergovernmental executive committees*